hiperbou/kredis/README.md

 ###  **SET key value**
 Stores a value under a key.

-Keys and values must not contain spaces (keep it simple, man).
+Keys must not contain spaces.

 Example: